More About Elizabeth

 My Story

-That curiosity led me to pursue a Master’s in Landscape Architecture at Colorado State University, with a focus on systems design and community planning.
-I believe sidewalks, parks, roads, and schools are not just amenities—they’re the connective tissue of a healthy society.
-While in graduate school, I met my husband, Jared Scott, in a restoration ecology class.
-He was studying wildfire management, and we bonded over land, resilience, and long-term thinking.
+That curiosity eventually led me back to school for a Master’s in Landscape Architecture at Colorado State University, where I focused on systems design and community planning.
+I came to believe that sidewalks, parks, roads, and schools aren’t just infrastructure—they’re the quiet framework that holds communities together.
+While there, I met my husband, Jared, in a restoration ecology class.
+He was studying wildfire management, and we bonded over land stewardship, resilience, and long-term thinking.

-In 2017, we moved to Southwest Colorado to plant deeper roots.
-Together, we launched EsoTerra, a cider and wine business grounded in agriculture, conservation, and innovation.
-Against the odds—including a pandemic shutdown two weeks after opening—we’ve grown EsoTerra into a regional success story.
+In 2017, we moved to Southwest Colorado to put down roots and build something meaningful.
+Together, we started EsoTerra, a cider and wine business grounded in agriculture, conservation, and innovation.
+Two weeks after opening, the pandemic shut us down—but we kept going.
+With a lot of hard work (and more than a little creativity), EsoTerra grew into a regional success.

-Now, we’re developing The Arboretum: a 70-acre estate just 15 minutes south of Durango, where we preserve over 250 heritage apple varieties and 33 experimental grape cultivars.
-It’s more than a winery—it’s a hub for research, land stewardship, and community.
-We have collaborated on research with Fort Lewis College, supported regional food systems with the Good Food Collective.
-We have donated time and product to dozens of non-profits across the region and gained international recognition for quality products and regenerative farming practices.
-EsoTerra is more than a regional business, it is a true model for what agriculture, tourism and rural economic development can look like for La Plata.
+Today, we’re developing The Arboretum—a 70-acre estate just south of Durango where we preserve more than 250 heritage apple varieties and research over 50 experimental grape cultivars.
+It’s not just a winery; it’s a working landscape focused on stewardship, research, and community connection.
+We’ve partnered with Fort Lewis College, supported regional food systems through the Good Food Collective, donated time and product to dozens of local nonprofits, and earned international recognition for both quality and regenerative practices.
+EsoTerra has become a model for what agriculture, tourism, and rural economic development can look like in La Plata County.